Murder of Gurgen Margaryan: Murder

 On 11 January 2004, he left for Budapest, Hungary, to participate in a three-month English language course which was part of NATO's Partnership for Peace program.
-On 19 February he was axed, while asleep, by his fellow participant, Azerbaijani Lieutenant Ramil Safarov.
+On 19 February he was murdered with an axe, while asleep, by his fellow participant, Azerbaijani Lieutenant Ramil Safarov.
 The murder took place at 5 am, while the victim was asleep.
 Margaryan's Hungarian roommate, Balázs Kuti, remembers that on the evening of February 18 he had tea and went to bed, as he had a fever, while Margaryan busied himself with his studies.
 Around 9:30 pm, Margaryan went to visit another program participant from Armenia, Hayk Makuchyan, who was staying in another room.

 Kuti does not remember when Margaryan returned, but early in the morning he felt that someone had turned on the light.
 He thought it was Gurgen returning to the room, but after hearing some muffled sounds, he turned his head away from the wall and saw Safarov standing by Margaryan's bed with a long axe in his hands:

 A postmortem concluded that Safarov had delivered sixteen blows to Margaryan's face, nearly severing his head from his body.
 Earlier, a briefing given by the Hungarian police added that Margaryan had also been stabbed several times in the chest.
 After he killed Margaryan, Safarov went forward with his plan to murder Makuchyan, but discovered his door was locked.
 In the meantime, Kuti had run out of his room and summoned the police, who promptly arrived at the scene and arrested Safarov.
 During interrogation he confessed to killing Margaryan.
 A Budapest policeman commented that the murder had been conducted "with unusual cruelty," adding "beside a number of knife wounds on his chest, the victim's head was practically severed from his body."